...

 Minor Drawbacks

 If I had to nitpick, I’d say the mirrors on the Z400 could be better.
-On the Ninja, the mirrors are mounted on the fairing and provide a clear view of what’s behind you.
-On the Z400, they’re handlebar-mounted and, unfortunately, give you more of a view of your own arms than anything else.
-I didn’t have an issue with vibration, but I’ve heard some riders mention it as a concern.
+On the Ninja, they’re mounted on the fairing and give you a clear view of what’s behind you.
+The Z400’s handlebar-mounted mirrors, by contrast, tend to show more of your arms than the road behind.
+I didn’t notice any vibration myself, but I’ve heard some riders mention it as a concern.

 5. KTM RC 390